Anal irritation is a very common condition in men and women. The medical term for this condition is “pruritis ani”.

 Skin should be cleaned with plain warm water or products that are skin-neutral or ‘pH-balanced’.
 They should NOT contain soap, alcohol or fragrance.
 Use of soap removes the natural skin oils and increases the pH of the skin.
 This weakens the skin, increases the risk of skin breakdown and slows healing.
 Special skin care cleansers are available from your pharmacy or from medical supply companies.

-- Certain foods may accentuate anal irritation, including tea, coffee, chocolate, hot and spicy foods, nuts, raw fruits and vegetables.
-Try to avoid these.
+Certain foods may accentuate anal irritation, including tea, coffee, chocolate, hot and spicy foods, nuts, raw fruits and vegetables.
+Some people find that avoiding these foods helps.
+You could try limiting these foods for a few weeks, but if there is no improvement you should resume eating them, especially fruit and vegetables.

 SKIN CARE PRODUCTS